 (Ok, I didn’t really say that.
 I’m mostly successful at knowing the difference between being accurate and being interesting in social situations.
 But I did think it.)

 As a technical writer, I can’t express Norm or Cliff’s opinions.
-My users act on my content, and their opinions, despite their intention to prevent future tragedies, could lead to more of them.
-Only hours after the incident, their opinions aren’t even based on fact.
+My users act on my content, and those opinions, despite their intention to prevent future tragedies, would lead to more of them.
+Only hours after the incident, their opinions can’t even be based on fact.

 I’ve watched many engineers look longingly at the Leave Meeting button during my interrogations into edge cases and paths to error conditions.
 I make them suffer so I can understand the probability of a risk and its potential impact.
 I’m not going to waste my user’s time about a low-risk, low-impact situation.
 I’m definitely going to let users know when the risk, impact, or both are considerable.